 As of the date of this information statement, the Company has no standalone business operations and holds no assets or liabilities of any kind other than those incidental to its formation and the Spin-Off.
 Prior to the Distribution, we, Parent and each of our applicable affiliates will consummate the Separation by effecting a series of internal reorganization transactions to establish a new legal entity structure such that, shortly before the Distribution, in accordance with the Separation and Distribution Agreement and the Ancillary Agreements (each as defined in "Certain Relationships and Related Person Transactions-Agreements with Parent"), Parent and its subsidiaries will transfer to us all of Parent's and its subsidiaries' respective rights, title and interest in and to the Amrize Assets (as defined in "Certain Relationships and Related Person Transactions-Agreements with Parent"), including all of the outstanding shares of capital stock or other ownership interests in certain specified legal entities that will form Amrize.
 As a result, following the Spin-Off, the Company will own and operate the Amrize Business and Parent will continue to own and operate the Holcim Business.
 Certain portions of the Separation are expected to occur during the months preceding the Distribution; however, the transfer of Amrize Assets and assumption of Amrize Liabilities (as defined in "Certain Relationships and Related Person Transactions-Agreements with Parent") will occur shortly prior to the Distribution.
-See "Certain Relationships and Related Person Transactions-Agreements with Parent") will occur shortly prior to the Distribution.
-See "Certain Relationships and Related Person Transactions-Agreements with Parent") will occur shortly prior to the Distribution.
 See "Certain Relationships and Related Person Transactions-Agreements with Parent."